ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 # 🛡️ Machine Learning for Intrusion Detection in Cybersecurity 🌐
-Welcome to the repository showcasing my thesis work on leveraging Machine Learning (ML) for Intrusion Detection in Cybersecurity!
+Welcome to the repository showcasing my work on leveraging Machine Learning (ML) for Intrusion Detection in Cybersecurity!
 This project focuses on leveraging machine learning algorithms, particularly optimizing neural networks, to reduce false positives and effectively identify advanced threats in real-time.
 Training results are displayed confusion matrix classifying attack types in data.

 <table>